organize-rs/organize/README.md

 - Filter `files` and `folders`, which are empty (`0 bytes` or `no files` in directory), recursive, maximum `4` levels deep, ignore `git` in path names

-  `organize filter --recursive --max-depth 4 empty --locations "C:\Users\dailyuse\dev-src\organize\" --targets both --ignore-path git`
+  `organize filter --recursive --max-depth 4 empty --locations "C:\organize\" --targets both --ignore-path git`

 - Filter `files` and `folders`, which are empty (`0 bytes` or `no files` in directory), recursive, maximum `4` levels deep, ignore `git` only in file names

-  `organize filter --recursive --max-depth 4 empty --locations "C:\Users\dailyuse\dev-src\organize\" --targets both --ignore-name git`
+  `organize filter --recursive --max-depth 4 empty --locations "C:\organize\" --targets both --ignore-name git`

 ## Media